willianantunes/willianantunes.com/content/pages/labs.md

       efficiently with some approaches like through Threads or Coroutines.
   - date: 2020-04-28T15:37:06.979Z
     title: Tic Tac Toe C# Playground
+    description: This project is a full implementation of the Tic Tac Toe game but playable through a REST API!
+It's written in C# and uses ASP.NET Web API.
-    description: It's a fully implemented Tic Tac Toe API game made with .NET Core 3.1 Web API.
-I hadn't been touching C# language for over four years until I decided to create this playground.
-The project has unit and integration tests with PostgreSQL.
+      I hadn't been touching C# language for over four years until I decided to create this program.
+It has unit and integration tests with PostgreSQL.
 As it uses Docker, you can easily make the service up and play a game!
     projectLink: https://github.com/willianantunes/tic-tac-toe-csharp-playground
     cover: /assets/posts/labs-tic-tac-toe-c-playground.png
   - date: 2020-05-17T12:29:23.888Z